 You'll be surprised at how easy it is to prepare this dish, especially if you already have roasted eggplant on hand.
 Hunkar Beğendi is another great example of how Turkish cooks use very simple ingredients to create delicious dishes.

-- 1 pound top round beef (750 grams), or another cut suitable for stewing (cut into cubes)
+1 pound (750 grams) top round beef, or another cut good for stew, cut into cubes

 4 cups fire-roasted eggplant, or canned roasted eggplant